Yes, each guest must complete the following:

 A light pair or running shoes or snow boots work well.
 The pathways are kept well packed down and mostly clear of fresh snow.
 Slippers or flip flops are a good option for the lodge.

 We ask you bring a light sleeping bag or duvet to sleep in.
-We provide all linens, sheets and pillow cases.
+We provide a fitted sheet, wool blanket and pillows with pillow cases.

 We keep the yurts at room temperature, they are very comfortable, warm, heated and well insulated.